cdelorme/system-setup/linux/debian/wheezy/template.md

 Start by logging in as root to run through these steps.

+For best functionality with no chance of missing features in recommended packages create `/etc/apt/apt.conf.d/99syntaptics` with this line:

+    APT::Install-Recommends "true";

+_You can still omit recommended packages by using `aptitude -R` when running install, which is ideal even for a minimalist system to ensure you don't end up with missing features._

 As a precursor to the other packages we should install `netselect-apt` to update our aptitude sources to the closest and fastest mirror.
 We can do so via:

     aptitude install -y netselect-apt